Knight Talks

 A little bit of a stretch, but it made sense.

-They said, come to London, let's sit in a room and talk abo how we're doing this because we see how Google can partner with And so we said, okay, this isn't something that we typ We typically don't think about coral, like.
+They said, come to London let's sit in a room and talk abo how we're doing this because we see how Google can partner with And so we said, okay this isn't something that we typ We typically don't think about coral, like.

 We just put ads up, right?

-But we got in a room with them and we sat down for two and a ha We talked about augmented realit opportunities, virtual reality, like if consumers can go down and actually see the reef being from their couch of their home.
+But we got in a room with the and we sat down for two and a ha We talked about augmented realit opportunities, virtual reality, like if consumers can go down and actually see the reef being from their couch of their home.

 So we started talking to a lot o How could tech bring it to life?